Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 ### 3. June 2025 set the boundary conditions for everything that followed.

 The hostile phase feels like the start of the drama.
-It isn’t.
+It isn't.

 The decisive shift occurred when Warner Bros.
 Discovery executed its separation framework and related liability management in June 2025.
 That moment:
 - defined which assets could travel together and which could not